RonasIT/swift-networking/README.md

 ### Endpoint

-Each request uses specified endpoint.
+Each request uses specific endpoint.
 Endpoint contains information, where and how request should be sent.

 #### Usage